 It all started with a Vision Clinic.
 Dr. Wilkening and his team volunteered to partner with JCYF and donate his time and services to provide free eye screenings and glasses to those in need in Josephine County.
 Since 2011, we have served over 1,000 members of our community with eye screenings and over 500 pairs of free glasses.

-Each year as we say goodbye to our graduates and welcome our incoming middle school and freshmen students, we are grateful that we are grateful that we are able to continue to positively impact these students, their families and the community.
+Each year as we say goodbye to our graduates and welcome our incoming middle school and freshmen students, we are grateful that we’re able to continue to positively impact these students, their families and the community.
 Many JCYF alumni return to Josephine and Jackson Counties and continue to give back and serve their community.